7/29/2021

 President and Chief Executive Officer

-Maria, let me just pick up one more thing triggered by your comments.
-Julian, a lot of the focus right now, certainly in this rate case, is on the affordability trade off relative to wildfire mitigation.
-I think as we move forward over the next decade or two, to Maria's point, that line with our pathway 2045 analysis, I think we'll see more of the discussion shift to the affordability trade offs relative to meeting clean energy targets and decarbonizing the economy.
-It's so important that, frankly, the analytical work we've done that demonstrates that that using clean electricity to electrify a lot of the economy is the cheapest way for the economy to get to net zero.
+Yeah, and Maria, let me just pick up one more thing triggered by your comments.
+Julian, a lot of the focus right now, certainly in this rate case, is on the affordability tradeoff relative to wildfire mitigation.
+I think as we move forward over the next decade or two, to Maria's point, aligned with our Pathway 2045, you know, analysis.
+I think we'll see more of the discussion shift to the affordability tradeoffs relative to meeting clean energy targets and decarbonizing the economy.
+Because it's so important that, you know, particularly the analytical work we've done that demonstrates that using clean electricity to electrify a lot of the economy is the cheapest way for the economy to get to net zero, all right?
 This will put pressure on the electric bill.
-I don't think it'll be the sort of rate increases year on year that we see in this rate case.
-But we might see excursion to a little bit of local inflation in order to build up the infrastructure needed to electrify much more of the economy and therefore decarbonize.
-And so frankly, part of our job and the job of future teams at Edison over the next two decades will be to constantly be putting good educational materials out there, good analysis around the world, not just the cents per kilowatt hour world, but the world in a dollars per ton of GHG removed perspective.
+I don't think, you know, it'll be the sort of rate increases year on year that we see in this rate case, right?
+But we might see excursions a little bit above, you know, local inflation in order to build up the infrastructure needed to electrify, you know, much more of the economy and therefore decarbonize, right?
+And so, frankly, part of our job and the job of future teams at Edison over the next two decades will be to constantly be putting good educational materials out there, good analysis around, you know, the world, not just the cents per kilowatt hour world, but the world in a dollars per ton of GHG removed perspective.
 Because that's just as important a metric as the cents per kilowatt hour.

 speaker

 Yeah.
-Thank you.
 Quick, if I can, well, thank you guys both for the comprehensive responses.
-If I can throw one in quick here just to follow up, how do you think about, obviously there's some fairly transparent cost to capital dynamics out there that could put pressure on numbers.
+If I can throw one in quick here just to follow up.
+How do you think about – obviously, there's some fairly transparent cost of capital dynamics out there that could put pressure on numbers.
 How do you think about offsetting factors?
 Again, I'm coming back to O&M, thinking about that as being a lever both in the near term and the long term.
-How do you think about offsetting some of the cost of capital with O&M or, you know, refinancing opportunities, et cetera, just trying to reconcile rate base back to earnings growth here, if you will?
+How do you think about offsetting some of the cost of capital with O&M or, you know, refinancing opportunities, et cetera, just trying to reconcile rate-based back-to-earnings growth here, if you will?

 speaker